AQNclasses/robotics-notes/linear_estimators.md

 working with a binary system, the only way we can "scale" the system is to turn circuits on or off.
-No matter which of the four possible states the system is in, applying a `1` to **x** will keep all circuits in their current state, `ON` or `OFF`, while applying a `0` will turn all circuits off.
-The resulting sensor values obey linearity, for example:
+No matter which of the four possible states the system is in, applying a `1` to **x** will keep all circuits in their current state, `ON` or `OFF`, while applying a `0` will turn all circuits off (effectively, an `AND` operator).
+The resulting sensor values obey linearity:

 $y(0 [x1,x2]) = y([0,0]) = 0 = 0*y([x1,x2])$